espocrm/documentation/development/custom-buttons.md

 `acl` parameter defines that a user needs 'edit' access level to see the button.
 You can omit this parameter.

-In order to add dropdown action you need to use `dropdown` key instead of *buttons*.
+In order to add dropdown action, you need to use `dropdown` key instead of *buttons*.

 Create a file `client/custom/src/my-action-handler.js`: